 This curriculum, supported by PJ Library, was a collaborative effort by educators from four excellent organizations focused on the inclusion of children with varied abilities in Jewish day and supplemental schools.

-Produced by Behrman House and written by colleague Diane Zimmerman (Associate Director of Religious Education at Temple Sinai) this is an appropriate lesson for a wide variety of ages.
+Produced by Behrman House and written by Diane Zimmerman, this is an appropriate lesson for a wide variety of ages.
 It is designed to enable students to address the driving question: “How can we help guide our synagogue in creating a space that is accessible to all and emulates the Jewish value of lifnei iver lo titen michshol (do not put a stumbling block before the blind)?”
 What I like about this lesson is that it is well grounded in Jewish text and empowers students to drive the direction of the final product.

 Gabriel’s Ark by Torah Aura Productions is a four-page instant lesson designed for students in PreK-K. It is a story lesson about a family that helps a fearful boy with special needs through his bar mitzvah experience.
 It opens up the question of inclusion and dealing with disabilities.
 I have NOT used this lesson and can not formally endorse it.
 In addition, I do not care for their description “dealing with disabilities” and would prefer, “It opens up a dialogue about inclusion and potential challenges those with disabilities may face.”